-In the previous three weeks, Afghanistan is reporting that 50.21% of the 60+ population has been vaccinated which is an increase from 44.08%.
-The Democratic Republic of the Congo is reporting that 43.95% of the 60+ population has been vaccinated which is an increase from 23.30%.
-South Sudan is reporting that 86.53% of the 60+ population has been vaccinated which is an increase from 83.55% in the previous report.
-Gabon is reporting that 100% of the 60+. population has been vaccinated which is an increase from 5.46%.
+In the previous two weeks, South Sudan is reporting that 83.55% of the 60+ population has been vaccinated which is an increase from 55.93%.
+Zambia is reporting that 100% of the healthcare worker population has been vaccinated which is an increase from 88.77% in the previous report.
+Sierra Leone is reporting that 22.89% of the 60+ population has been vaccinated which is an increase from 13.66%.